Updated: Feb 18

-When I discovered that somewhere in Basel is a labyrinth with the doors that lead to the past, the present or the future, there was a decision to make.
+When I discovered that somewhere in Basel, there was a labyrinth with the doors that led to the past, the present or the future, there was a decision to make.
 Looking back wasn't an option, but I spent the morning casting around whether I should live in the moment or jump the gun and envisage the future.

 After a jolly twenty-minute walk along the river Rhine, I reached Museum Tinguely, which houses this curious three-part labyrinth, or, to be more precise, an interactive exhibition called "Too Early to Panic", set up by Swiss artists Gerda Steiner and Jörg Lenzlinger.
 I almost leaned into the future, but suddenly remembered the importance of carpe diem and opened the door to the present.

 Holy hell, it's an overload of pink!
 I glance at those rampant fingernails lined out on the manicurist's desk and allow myself to explore this fabulous place but the receptionist shows up and the seat must be given up.
 His casual manner of speaking and slightly awkward pauses, make him look as if he isn't fully present or has a secret agenda.
 I'm not sure if I should linger any longer at this reception, but then he asks: "Do you know what Wabi-Sabi is?"
 Wabi-Sabi in Japanese aesthetics centres on the acceptance of imperfection.